Wallen (singer)

-Nawell Azzouz, better known as Wallen (born January 23, 1978) is a French R&B singer.
+Nawell Azzouz, better known as Wallen (born 23 January 1978) is a French singer.
 Her stage name comes from the rearrangement of the letters of her first name.

 She was born in Saint-Denis, France, to Moroccan parents from Berkane.
 As a child, she learned to play the violin and developed a passion for singing.
 She grew up listening to funk, hip hop, and R&B.

 Influenced by Aaliyah, Wallen made her recording debut with producer Sullee B Wax, and rapper Sté Strass.
 In 1998, she was featured on the French RnB compilation "24 Carats", with "Je ne pleurs pas" (I'm not crying).

 Her first hit came with "Celle Qui Dit Non" with the rapper Shurik'n.
 In 2004, she released the album Avoir La Vie Devant Soi which includes the singles "Bouge Cette Vie", "L'Olivier", and "Donna"'.
 She also sang with Usher on the French version of "U Got It Bad".

 With Abd al Malik and a few other rappers she created a group called Beni Snassen, that recorded an album under that name.

 In 2008, she released her 3rd album Misericorde.
+On 9 February 2011 the album Château rouge by Abd al Malik, in which she participated, was crowned with a Victoire de la musique.
+In 2014, she collaborated on the soundtrack of the film Qu'Allah bless la France, from which the clip L'Amour fou is extracted.